iTwin/imodel-transformer/sheet-transformation.md

 ## Overview

 This example shows how to transform a sheet and all its content into a target iModel using the `SheetTransformer` classes.
 The goal of this transformation was to copy a 2d sheet and its contents from a bim file to another iModel using the `@itwin/imodel-transformer` client.
+This would be useful if an organization had created an empty sheet with a title block that they wanted to reuse.

 ## Example Code